alanvww/jumpstart-electron/README.md

 # Jumpstart

-A simple cross-platform Electron wrapper allows you to open any URL in a dedicated window with options for kiosk mode, fullscreen mode, and system startup, which is useful for setting up creative coding projects.
+A simple cross-platform Electron wrapper lets you open any URL in a dedicated window with options for kiosk mode, full screen mode, and system startup, useful for setting up creative coding projects.

 ## Features